hunter-teacher-cert/unit_plan-html-creating-website/README.md

 Lesson #2: Students will make a webpage that showcases some of the basic skills they learned on the previous day.
 They will make a webpage of something they are interested in - like a hobby, a tiktok star they like, musician etc.

 Lesson #3: Styling their website (CSS).
 Look at some prominent websites - what style do all successful websites have.
+We will learn how to do that and spruce up the existing websites they made using elemetns of CSS that we learned in this lesson.

 ---